Rugby union in Portugal: National team

 The national rugby union team made a dramatic qualification into the 2007 Rugby World Cup and become the first all amateur team to qualify for the World Cup since the sport opened itself up to professionals in August 1995 (after that year's World Cup).
 They qualified for the 2023 Rugby World Cup by winning the Final Qualification Tournament.
 Samuel Marques kicked an overtime penalty that would see "Os Lobos" win that qualification group on points difference.
 The Portuguese national rugby sevens team has performed well, becoming one of the strongest teams in Europe, and proved their status as European champions in several occasions.

-The Portugal national rugby union team, nicknamed "Os Lobos," Portuguese for "The Wolves", is a third tier rugby union side representing Portugal.
+The Portugal national rugby union team, nicknamed "Os Lobos," Portuguese for "The Wolves", is a second tier rugby union side representing Portugal.
 They first played in 1935 and now compete in the European Nations Cup.
 Portugal qualified for their first Rugby World Cup in 2007.
 Portugal were in Pool C along with the New Zealand, Italy, Romania and Scotland.
 In the tournament, open side João Uva and outside half Duarte Cardoso Pinto were noted as particularly outstanding players.